ablanco1950/BreastCancerClassification_Yolo26/README.md

 The model displays a list of images whose classes were correctly predicted and those that were not,   resulting in an accuracy of  = 93.98496240601504% (hit predictions / (hit predictions + error predictions)).

 It also produces the confusion matrix and the classification report.
-Images with a prediction confidence level below 0.9, 23 images, are not considered and appear in the CancerImagesRejected.txt file.

    precision    recall  f1-score   support